Abyss (Chelsea Wolfe album): Release and promotion

-On June 2, a second song from the album - 'Carrion Flowers' was debuted through NPR.
+On June 2, "Carrion Flowers", premiered through NPR as the album's second single.
 Writer Lars Gotrich described the track as "dark and bottomless as a river at night" and "beautiful and terrifying."

 Dates for the album's North American tour with alternative country band Wovenhand were announced on Wolfe's official website two days later.
 Additional dates for the European tour were announced on July 30.
 The news coincided with a link to an exclusive stream of the full album on NPR's website.

-The final track from the album to be unveiled before its release was After the Fall.
+The final single from the album to be unveiled before its release was "After the Fall".
 The song was posted by Noisey on July 8.
 In a statement to coincide with the track's release, writer John Hill claimed that it displayed "both the delicate and world burning sides of Wolfe.
 The music itself feels otherworldly in its production, going to lengths to make everything nearly blissful.
 When the chorus kicks in, everything goes crashing into the earth at a million miles an hour, the distortion of the synth becoming more and more massive with each second.
 The electronic crunch is the kind of noise you'd probably hear at the last concert before the apocalypse.
 Her voice effortlessly goes back and forth between these two modes, reminding us why she's the best."